ryanisgrig/adaptivecards/README.md

 User avatars should be displayed when possible, and default to a user's initials if one is unavailable.

 ### Text
 Elements should have the appropriate color assigned based on their data status.
-For example, conflicting calendar appointments should be use the alert or warning color.
+For example, conflicting calendar appointments should use the alert or warning color.

 ## Cards

 ### Virtual Assistant
+#### Introduction

 ![Introduction](./assets/introduction.png)